Activities · Last updated 2 June 2026

 Are there changing facilities for babies?

-You will find baby changing facilities at the cable car stations, some restaurants, and major attractions.
-Commonwealth Park also has accessible toilets.
-It is not as comprehensive as a big city, so carry supplies just in case.
+You will find baby changing facilities at some larger restaurants and main attractions.
+Commonwealth Park has accessible toilets.
+Coverage is not as comprehensive as a large city, so carry your own supplies as backup.

 Can you bring a car into Gibraltar?

-Yes, but parking in the centre is limited and can be expensive.
-Many families park on the La Linea side of the border and walk across, which takes about 10 minutes to reach the town centre.
-If you need a car for the beaches, drive in early.
+Yes, but parking in the centre is limited and fills quickly.
+Many families park on the La Linea side and walk across the border, around ten minutes to the town centre.
+If you need a car to reach the eastern beaches, drive in early and secure a spot before the crowds arrive.

 Is the Upper Rock Nature Reserve suitable for toddlers?

-Yes, with a carrier or sturdy pushchair.
-The main sites (Apes' Den, St Michael's Cave) are accessible by road.
-Toddlers love the monkeys, just keep a firm grip on snacks and anything shiny.
+Yes, with a carrier or sturdy pushchair for the main sites.
+The Apes' Den and St Michael's Cave are both accessible from the upper road.
+Toddlers love the macaques.
+Keep a firm hold on any snacks, sunglasses, or anything shiny.

 What is the best time of year to visit Gibraltar with kids?

-Late spring (April to June) and early autumn (September to October) offer warm weather, smaller crowds, and lower prices.
-Summer is great for beaches but gets very hot and busy.
-Avoid peak August if you can.
+Late spring (April to June) and early autumn (September to October) give you warm weather, smaller crowds, and better availability at dolphin tour operators.
+Summer is great for beaches but gets very hot and very busy.
+August in particular can be hectic.